-Face coverings are required to be provided to personnel who are not fully vaccinated or choose to wear them voluntarily.
+Face coverings are required to be provided to personnel who are working on site at a University location.
 Personnel must be trained on the proper use, care, storage and disposal of face coverings and PPE.
 University units should refer to the EH&S Guidance on Facemask Use for Preventing the Spread of COVID-19 for training personnel on the selection, care and use of face coverings and facemasks.